Source: Photo by Monster Ztudio from Shutterstock

 4. Keep things full

-Be sure to make full loads of laundry and dishwasher cycles.
+Be sure to make full loads of laundry, and dishwasher cycles.
 You will be using less energy and water when you turn them on.
-Also, remember fridges and freezers work best when they’re full, so try to maintain them as full as possible.
+Also, remember fridges and freezers work best when they’re completely full, so try to maintain them as full as possible.
 Just avoid overfilling them because this reduces ventilation and makes the appliance work harder.

 5. Trust the process while baking

 Don’t peek in the oven!
 When you peek, the temperature can decrease by 25°F, requiring extra energy from your oven to get it back up to the needed temperature.
 Another great way to save some electricity is to turn your oven off a few minutes before the timer expires.
 Your oven will be hot enough to keep cooking your food those minutes, but you won’t spend that extra energy.

 Think about your home’s envelope